 There are many simple and cost effective ways of engaging staff in developing more targeted and cost effective ways of addressing issues that don't involve handing the keys to the Treasury over to consultants.

 Innovation will not happen with the consultant’s formulaic “off the shelf” approaches.
 It won’t happen by adopting the “10, 7 or 5 keys to successful innovation” or even paying heed to the “Fatal innovation traps exposed”!
-It will only happen when the staff themselves have new thinking methods at their disposal, carriage of design and permission to proceed.
+It will only happen when the staff themselves have new thinking methods at their disposal, a clear focus of where their innovation is needed, carriage of design and permission to proceed.

 Each Department’s culture is unique and requires significant internal design to be able to develop more a more innovative culture.
 Government can no longer afford to uptake safe, formulaic approaches and they just cannot keep paying for interventions that are not driven internally that leave staff increasingly cynical about the “innovation” word.